Advice on Taking Advice

 In the same way, if you fill yourself up with truth and handle truth daily, your truth-o-meter will flash when you encounter an odd-feeling piece of advice.
 The best place I know to get truth is that great success book, the Bible, in addition to asking people with credibility and good fruit in their lives.

-Don’t put yourself under influences that constantly make you feel guilty and inadequate.
+But don’t put yourself under influences that constantly make you feel guilty and inadequate.
 Distinguish whether they’re speaking truth and you’re heaping guilt upon yourself or whether it’s just advice that doesn’t apply to you and your family.
 If it’s something you do need to change, dump the guilt, preach the Gospel to yourself and get on with it.

 Remember that people who feel compelled to give their opinion and tell everyone The One True Way about food, childrearing and everything else are probably insecure about their own beliefs.
 Wisdom has a quiet confidence, proven in living out truth.